Man City To Play Copenhagen In Champions League Last 16 Short On Glamour Ties - UrduPoint

 They will therefore be relieved at being handed a tie against Real Sociedad, who topped their section above Inter but are appearing in the Champions League last 16 for the first time since 2003/04, when they were knocked out by Lyon.

-Barcelona's meeting with Italian champions Napoli is another standout tie, while Arsenal will be expected to get the better of Porto.
+Barcelona's meeting with Italian champions Napoli is another standout tie, while Premier League leaders Arsenal will be expected to get the better of Porto and reach the quarter-finals for the first time since 2010.

-Bayern Munich will be strong favourites against Lazio and record 14-time European champions Real Madrid will also be heavily fancied against RB Leipzig.
+"We want to try and go as far as possible, but we are very much concentrating on playing well, performing well and playing the best football we can, and then we'll see how far we go," Arsenal's sporting director, Edu, told the club's website.

+Sergio Conceicao's Porto finished level on points with Barcelona in their group but were ranked in second place after losing both meetings with the Catalans.

 The other tie sees Dortmund come up against PSV Eindhoven, who are coached by former Borussia manager Peter Bosz and are through to the last 16 for the first time in eight years.

-The first legs will take place in mid-February with the return matches in March.
+All first legs will take place in mid-February with all return matches in March.

 This season's Champions League final will be staged at Wembley in London on June 1.